6.3 Privacy and Security Initiatives

 - Define the risk or compliance objective in plain operational terms.

-- Identify the owners: HIM, privacy, security, compliance, legal, information technology, operations, and vendors.
+- Identify owners: HIM, privacy, security, compliance, legal, IT, operations, vendors.

-- Map affected systems, workflows, users, and patient-facing channels.
+- Map affected systems, workflows, users, business associates, and patient channels.

 - Update policy, procedures, training, and job aids before go-live.